Hearing Loss Present at Birth

 In the United States, more than 95% of children have their hearing screened shortly after birth.
 Almost all states have mandatory hearing screening programs for babies to ensure early identification of a potential congenital hearing issue.

 If your child fails the initial hearing screening, a repeat test will be performed.
 It is typically done during their newborn stay in the hospital or shortly after.
-Your child will be seen by one of our Penn State Children’s Hospital otolaryngologists if hearing loss is identified.
+Your child will be seen by one of our Penn State Health Children’s Hospital otolaryngologists if hearing loss is identified.
 We will take a careful medical history and perform a physical exam, looking for the cause of the hearing loss.
 In many cases, the source is ear infections or chronic effusion (fluid behind eardrums).
 Other children have sensorineural (nerve) hearing loss, which requires further testing.

 Your child’s specialist may order further testing (CT and MRI ) to identify the hearing loss cause and examine the ear and hearing nerve.
 Further testing may be ordered for other systems that are relevant to hearing loss; such as electrocardiogram and kidney USG.
 Testing options can include: